-So get ready for a tasty mix of flowing singletrack, spectacular coastal trails, a winery, a distillery, a brewery and an iconic lighthouse during 210km of the best riding WA has to offer.
-Every stage brings epic trails with highlights that’ll have your mates at home plumbing the depths of FOMO over your Insta pix.
+So get ready for the best riding WA has to offer with a tasty mix of flowing singletrack, spectacular coastal trails, the most epic start/finish venues around at a winery, a distillery, a brewery and an iconic lighthouse.
+Every stage brings yeeew worthy trails with highlights that’ll have your mates at home plumbing the depths of FOMO over your Insta pix.

 Cape to Cape courses can only be ridden in their full format at event time.
 Locals hero’s open up their gates and allow access to their private land for the C2C riders as the event benefits the community in so many ways.
 Please respect private property and make sure we are able to continue accessing these tracks by not pre-riding the course.